Websoft9Archive/ansible-seafile/docs/admin-mysql.md

 4. Start to manage MySQL now
   ![phpMyadmin](https://libs.websoft9.com/Websoft9/DocsPicture/en/phpmyadmin/phpmyadmin-createdb-websoft9.png)

-## Command
+### Manage MySQL by CMD

 1. Use the SSH to connect your Server of Seafile, then run the command `docker ps` to list all containers
   ![](https://libs.websoft9.com/Websoft9/DocsPicture/en/awx/awx-getcontainerid-websoft9.png)

-2. Get the container ID of MySQL, and use the following command to login **seafile-mysql** container
+2. Get the container ID or Name of MySQL, and use the following command to login **seafile-mysql** container

    ```
-   docker exec -it true 2ca9ad211678 /bin/bash
+   docker exec -it true seafile-mysql /bin/bash
    ```
 3. You can use any MySQL commands if you have connect to **seafile-mysql** container successfully